 |1946||Offered professorship at the Staatliche Akademie der Bildenden Künste (State Academy of Fine Arts) in Stuttgart. more on the period of the New Beginning|

-Produces stage design for Manuel de Falla's ballet Liebeszauber (Love Spell) at the Württemberg Staatstheater in Stuttgart.
+Produces stage design for Manuel de Falla's ballet Liebeszauber (Spell-bound Love) at the Württemberg Staatstheater in Stuttgart.

 |1949||Co-founder of the Gruppe der Gegenstandslosen (Group of Nonrepresentational Artists) (renamed Group ZEN 49 in January 1950).